cbyrohl/scida/docs/halocatalogs.md

 1. We do not incorporate periodic boundary conditions in this example for brevity.

 Note that here we defined a custom function *customfunc* that will be applied to each halo respectively.
 The custom function accepts any inputs we feed to *ds.grouped()*.
 The *customfunc* receives numpy representation (rather than dask arrays) as inputs.
+As unit support with dask is still in development, unit-related warnings might occur.
+Units might not be passed, it can therefore be necessary to explicitly attach the expected units to the outputs again.